puppetlabs/puppet_operational_dashboards/README.md

 include puppet_operational_dashboards::enterprise_infrastructure
 ```

-This will install the toml-rb gem on compiling nodes, and grant the appropriate access to the databases, for the dashboard node on all database nodes.
+This will grant the appropriate access to the databases, for the dashboard node on all database nodes.

 2. Classify `puppet_operational_dashboards` to the Puppet agent node to be designated as the Operational Dashboard node.